|

 12. Wollongong

-In addition, Wollongong has an exciting events calendar of festivals, shows, concerts, exhibitions, and markets.
+In addition, it has an exciting events calendar of festivals, shows, concerts, exhibitions, and markets.
 Not to mention, there are lots of accommodation options, from beachside hotels to camping sites beside the ocean or Lake Illawarra.

-13. Wollongong Lighthouse
+13. Lighthouse

-Although the lighthouse is no longer active, its legacy remains powerful today, with stunning views of the iconic Wollongong coastline from its vantage point.
+Although the lighthouse is no longer active, its legacy remains powerful today, with stunning views of the iconic coastline from its vantage point.
 Its lush, green surround makes it the perfect spot for a lunchtime picnic while visiting this picturesque part of Australia.

 Get up early to watch an amazing sunrise

-14. Wollongong Botanic Gardens
+14. Botanic Gardens

 For those wanting a more leisurely visit, there are plenty of spots to relax.
 For example, you could walk down the winding paths, through the shaded gardens, or around the ponds to city views.
 From large gathering events to intimate picnics, this is definitely an excellent place for visitors to explore!